Algebraic stability of meromorphic maps descended from Thurston's pullback maps: Introduction

 \subsection{Combinatorial compactifications of moduli spaces and the proof of Theorem \ref{thm:Main}.}

-The Deligne-Mumford compactification $\Mbar_{0,\bP}$ of $\M_{0,\bP}$ is a moduli space of stable nodal Riemann surfaces with smooth distinct points marked by elements of $\bP$ (see Section \ref{sec:M0n} for definitions and details).
+The Deligne-Mumford compactification $\Mbar_{0,\bP}$ of $\M_{0,\bP}$ is a moduli space of stable nodal genus zero curves with smooth distinct points marked by elements of $\bP$ (see Section \ref{sec:M0n} for definitions and details).
 The \emph{boundary} $\Mbar_{0,\bP}\setminus\M_{0,\bP}$ has a combinatorial stratification that is very useful: for example, this stratification is used to give explicit descriptions of the cohomology groups of $\Mbar_{0,\bP}$ \cite{Keel1992}.

-Hasset's \cite{Hassett2003} alternate weighted stable curves compactifications of $\M_{0,\bP}$ parametrize nodal Riemann surfaces with smooth points --- not necessarily distinct --- marked by elements of $\bP$.
+Hassett's \cite{Hassett2003} alternate weighted stable curves compactifications of $\M_{0,\bP}$ parametrize nodal genus zero curves with smooth points --- not necessarily distinct --- marked by elements of $\bP$.
 Let $\be:\bP\to\Q\cap (0,1]$ be an assignment, to every $p\in\bP$ of some rational `weight', such that the sum of the weights of all $p\in\bP$ is greater than $2$.
-Then there is a smooth projective compactification $\Mbar_{0,\bP}(\be)$ parametrizing nodal Riemann surfaces with smooth points marked by $\bP$; however the marked points corresponding to a subset of $\bP$ may coincide as long as the sum of the weights of the points in that set is no greater than $1$.
-The \emph{boundary} $\Mbar_{0,\bP}(\be)\setminus\M_{0,\bP}$ also has a combinatorial stratification that is related to the stratification of the boundary of the Deligne-Mumford compactification.
-Also, $\Mbar_{0,\bP}(\be)$ admits a regular birational map $\rho_{\be}$ from $\Mbar_{0,\bP}$, with fibers that may be positive dimensional over the boundary.
+Then there is a smooth projective compactification $\Mbar_{0,\bP}(\be)$ parametrizing nodal genus zero curves with smooth points marked by $\bP$; the marked points corresponding to a subset of $\bP$ may coincide as long as the sum of the weights of the points in that set is no greater than $1$.
+The \emph{boundary} $\Mbar_{0,\bP}(\be)\setminus\M_{0,\bP}$ has a combinatorial stratification that is related to the stratification of the boundary of the Deligne-Mumford compactification.
+Also, $\Mbar_{0,\bP}$ admits a regular birational map $\rho_{\be}$ to $\Mbar_{0,\bP}(\be)$, with fibers that may be positive dimensional over the boundary.

 The Hurwitz space $\H_{\phi}$ admits an \emph{admissible covers} compactification $\Hbar_{\phi}$ constructed by Harris and Mumford \cite{HarrisMumford1982}; this compactification extends $\pi_1$ and $\pi_2$ to regular maps to $\Mbar_{0,\bP}$.
 The map $\pi_1:\Hbar_{\phi}\to\Mbar_{0,\bP}$ is finite and flat; this fact was used in \cite{Ramadas2015} to conclude algebraic stability of all Hurwitz correspondences on $\Mbar_{0,\bP}$.
 The boundary of $\Hbar_{\phi}$ has a stratification analogous to and compatible with the stratification of $\Mbar_{0,\bP}$.